chancej715/chancej715.github.io/_posts/2023-11-12-using-inotify-api-to-record-new-processes.md

 - Compare each directory name to the last-recorded process ID.
 - If the directory name is greater than, it's a new process.

 Linux assigns process IDs sequentially starting from zero, up to a maximum number specified in the file `/proc/sys/kernel/pid_max`.
 To record new processes, you only need to remember one process ID at any given time.
-The next process ID which is greater than the most recently recorded process ID is a new processes.
+The next process ID which is greater than the most recently recorded process ID is a new process.
 In my experiments I have never reached this max process ID number.
 To keep things simple, I did not include a check feature for this number in my scripts.

 Less talk, more do!
 In the following demonstration, I have created some cron jobs to execute the following command every 10 seconds:
 ```